bseymour/bseymour.github.io/_posts/2013-03-27-ipad-adobe-color-lava-photoshop-goodness.md

 ---
+title: iPad + Adobe Color Lava + Photoshop = creative workflow loveliness
+date: 2013-03-27 22:42:16 Z
+permalink: "/2013/03/27/ipad-adobe-color-lava-photoshop-goodness/"
+categories:
+- general
 layout: single
 author_profile: true
 type: pages

-title: iPad + Adobe Color Lava + Photoshop = creative workflow loveliness
-date: 2013-03-27T22:42:16+00:00
-permalink: /2013/03/27/ipad-adobe-color-lava-photoshop-goodness/
-categories:
-  - general
 ---

 I&#8217;ve finally got my hands on an iPad.
 The first thing I wanted to try out, was Color Lava, which was something I&#8217;ve loved the idea of ever since I first saw an internal demo back in my Adobe days.

 Adobe Color Lava is an iPad-only companion app for Photoshop, which provides colour mixer functionality which real-time syncs with Photoshop to control your colour palette and currently selected colour.